tableau/tabjolt/readme.md

 &nbsp;

-**9. If I have 5 vizzes in my test, if I run Tabjolt with this command -**
+**9. If I have 5 vizzes in my test, and if I run Tabjolt with this command -**

-`RunTabjolt --t=testplans\InteractVizLoadTest.jmx --d=240 --c =1`
+`RunTabjolt --t=testplans\InteractVizLoadTest.jmx --d=240 --c =1`,

 **does TabJolt execute 1 user hitting 5 vizzes at once, or does it cycle through the 5 one at a time?**

 **Solution**:
-Let’s say TabJolt is executing the Jmeter test scenario `InteractVizLoadTest.jmx` with ``--d=240 --c=4`, parameters.
-The  `--c=4`, means that you have just `4 parallel threads` each hitting all your 5 vizzes again and again, one after the other  in their iteration.
-All the 4 threads keep iterating like this again and again until the duration of the test.
+Let’s say TabJolt is executing the Jmeter test scenario `InteractVizLoadTest.jmx` with `--d=240 --c=4`, parameters.
+The  `--c=4` means that you have just `4 parallel threads` each hitting all your `5 vizzes` again and again, one after the other  in their iteration.
+All the 4 threads keep iterating like this until the duration of the test.

 Further, the rate at which vizzes are loaded together by the `4 threads` in  `240 seconds` can be found from the `AVG TPS (Test Per Second)` field in the `Key Performance Indicators` dashboard.
 (AVG TPS => **average transactions per second** or **average viz-hitting per second**)

 &nbsp;
 &nbsp;

 **10. I messed up while creating the TabJolt results DB using Postgres.
 How do I drop and re-create the database?**